Margarete Adam: Biography

-Margarete Adam was not Jewish, but she continued to make her views on the Nazi Party's anti-semitism known, and during 1933 her teaching contract with Hamburg university was withdrawn.
-Her position became one of opposition bordering on "resistance" in what became, during the first half of 1933, a one- party dictatorship, with antisemitism a core underpinning of public policy.
+Margarete Adam was not Jewish, but she continued to make her views on the Nazi Party's anti-Semitism known, and during 1933 her teaching contract with Hamburg University was withdrawn.
+Her position became one of opposition bordering on "resistance" in what became, during the first half of 1933, a one-party dictatorship, with anti-Semitism a core underpinning of public policy.
 After 1934 she campaigned (without success) to bring the perpetrators of the Röhm Putsch before the courts.
 She addressed letters and leaflets to senior army officers and others in positions of power and influence, seeking to persuade them to get rid of Hitler.

 Adam was arrested in 1937.
 She was sentenced for high treason to eight or nine years in prison.
 She served her sentence in the women's prison in Lübeck-Lauerhof and at a prison in Cottbus where she was held in solitary confinement.
 In 1944 she was declared unfit for imprisonment and transferred to the hospital at Roßthal on the south side of Dresden.
-Later she was moved to the Charité (hospital) in (east) Berlin, during the final part of January 1946.
+Later she was moved to the Charité (hospital) in east Berlin, during the final part of January 1946.
 Sources assert that her death resulted from her lengthy imprisonment.